iiEvee/Lookbayan/README.md

-# 🧭 Lookbayan – Travel Agency Middleman Platform
+# 🧭 Lookbayan – Travel Agency Platform

 Lookbayan is a web-based platform designed to serve as a middleman between clients and multiple travel agencies, providing a unified and convenient space to explore, compare, and book travel services.